River-Mochi/AchievementFixer/README.md

 ## Compatibility
 - Designed to be minimal and conflict-free: we only manage the platform flag and localization.
 - Safe to remove anytime; does not touch saves.
-- Should work with other mods, but avoid using other achievement mods at the same time.
+- Should work with other mods, but avoid using/installing other achievement mods at the same time.

 ## Thanks
 - Inspired by Wayzware's early [Achievement Enabler](https://github.com/Wayzware/AchievementEnabler) (no longer works).